younes2808/ITPE3200/README.md

 ## Future Enhancements
 Although the current scope of the project is focused on basic social media functionalities, future improvements could include:

-- [Commenting & Reposting Posts]: Users will be able to comment and repost posts.
+- **Commenting & Reposting Posts**: Users will be able to comment and repost posts.
-- [Friend Requests]: Users will be able to send and accept friend requests.
+- **Friend Requests**: Users will be able to send and accept friend requests.
-- [Direct Messaging]: Real-time messaging between users.
+- **Direct Messaging**: Real-time messaging between users.
-- [User Notifications]: Notify users of new posts, messages, and friend requests.
+- **User Notifications**: Notify users of new posts, messages, and friend requests.
-- [Post Reactions]: Add emojis and other forms of interaction on posts.
+- **Post Reactions**: Add emojis and other forms of interaction on posts.

 ---
-## Contributors
+## Contributor

 - **Project Lead**: Younes Benhaida
 - **Full-Stack Dev**: Rafey Ul-Islam Afzal